etesync/etesync-dav/README.md

 After this, skip directly to the [Setting up clients](#setting-up-clients) section below and start using it!

+### Updating

+To update to the latest version of the docker image run:

+    docker pull etesync/etesync-dav

 ### Note for self-hosting:

 If you're self-hosting the EteSync server, you will need to add the following before the `-v` in the above commands: